kairemUH/kaimatsusaka.github.io/essays/smart-questions.md

 Well, the author has made his hypothesis and tested it in two different programs in two different languages, one purely compiled (C++) and one kinda interpreted (Java).

 Now, he is asking the world why this is the case.
 It is not immediately obvious.
 There aren't any real explanations in the documentation of the languages or anywhere else on the internet, so this is a great question to ask.
-An expert in data structures and algorithms might be able to give good insight, or a more senior programmer could point out errors in his code.
+A more senior programmer might be able to give good insight, or could point out errors in his code.
 He explains himself and his findings, and then gives his thoughts, and finally, he gives detail to what it is he is inquiring or confused about.

 ```
 My first thought was that sorting brings the data into the cache, but that's silly because the array was just generated.